-In relation to the investigations into antitrust violations by the discontinued car carrier business, the following transpired between March 31, 2021 and March 31, 2023:
+In relation to the investigations into antitrust violations by the discontinued car carrier business, the following transpired between June 30, 2021 and June 30, 2023:

 - (i) On April 17, 2019, the South African Fair Competition Commission filed an injunction against the Company for alleged anti-competitive behavior when negotiating a contract to transport vehicles from South Africa to Europe in 2011.
 The injunction is currently before the South African Competition Tribunal.
 Therefore, an estimate of any potential financial impact on CSAV cannot be made at this time. - (ii) During the second half of 2020, the Company was notified of a class action suit brought against it and the shipping lines MOL, WWL/Eukor, K-Line and NYK, before the United Kingdom Competition Appeal Tribunal.
-The Court ruled to grant class certification, but appeals are still pending.
-In the meantime, the case has continued to be processed before the aforementioned Court and is currently in its evidentiary stage.
+The Court granted the status of class action, which was subsequently upheld by the various appellate courts.
+The case is in the evidentiary stage.
 Given that, the economic impact for CSAV of the potential outcome of the case cannot be estimated.
 This suit was filed after the judgment handed down by the European Commission in February 2028, as reported in prior notes.
 Given the time elapsed since the ruling, the case is no longer included in this note. - (iii) In addition, CSAV is party to proceedings in Chile's Free Competition Defense Court (TDLC in Spanish) brought by the Regional Senior Consumer Association of the Bío Bío Region.
 The Company was served notice of this suit on April 14, 2022, and the case is currently in the evidentiary stage.
 Given that, the economic impact for CSAV of the potential outcome of the case cannot be estimated.
 These proceedings were predated by rulings from the TDLC and the Chilean Supreme Court in the case filed at the request of the National Economic Prosecutor's Office in January 2015, as reported in prior notes.
 Given the time elapsed since the rulings, the case is no longer included in this note.